Marty O'Connell: Playing career

 O'Connell was a Penrith junior.
 He made his first grade debut from the bench in his side's 28−0 loss to the Brisbane Broncos at ANZ Stadium in round 14 of the 1999 season.
 He played in 2 more games for the Penrith Panthers during the 2001 NRL season which includes a victory over the Canberra Raiders and a loss to Melbourne Storm in round 23 and 24 respectively.
 The Panthers finished the 2001 season with the wooden spoon.
-O'Connell was released by the Panthers at the end of the 2001 season, and subsequently never played first-grade rugby league again.
+O'Connell left the Panthers at the end of the 2001 season, and subsequently never played first-grade rugby league again.